Garantex: Sanctions, allegations of money laundering

 In July 2022, transactions totaled around $865 million, which was more than triple the amount processed in the month the exchange was sanctioned.

 Garantex accounted for a majority of all sanction-related transactions in 2022.

 Also in March 2024, the United States and United Kingdom announced a probe of over $20 billion in transactions that passed through Garantex, using the Tether stablecoin.
 There was no immediate suggestion of wrongdoing by Tether Holdings.
 In March 2025, the exchange was placed under sanctions by the European Union.
 Garantex would be seized by the United States a few days later, freezing $26 million in crypto assets.
 The Justice Department also charged Aleksej Besciokov and Aleksandr Mira Serda, two administrators of the exchange, with money laundering.
-Besciokov was arrested in India by a Kerala Police Civil Police Officer after the country's Central Bureau of Investigation issued a provisional arrest warrant against him at request of the United States.Besciokov died of a heart attack on August 31 in Tihar prison in Delhi, after agreeing to extradition to the United States.
-Grinex, analysts say, appears likely to be an heir to the platform taken down by the US action.
-Grinex told the FT it is an independent platform, unrelated to Garantex.
-“All claims of ‘continuity’ or ‘rebranding’ are speculative and not supported by the facts,” it said.
-“Grinex capitalised on market opportunities after the closure of Garantex as part of its growth strategy,” a representative said.
-“Grinex obtained a portion of the non-toxic customer base of the blocked Garantex exchange, committing only to users with a transparent history.”
+Besciokov was arrested in India by a Kerala Police Civil Police Officer after the country's Central Bureau of Investigation issued a provisional arrest warrant against him at request of the United States.
+Besciokov died of a heart attack on August 31 in Tihar prison in Delhi, after agreeing to extradition to the United States.